typetools/annotated-libraries/README.md

 this repository.
 Which version of the JDK is determined by the commit hash `jdkShaHash` specified in `checker/build.gradle`.

+If you commit to this repository, no build will use the new version.
+This means that committing to this repository cannot break anyone else's build, and that you need to update the Checker Framework to refer to the version you added to this repository.

 ## How to update the binaries in this repository